All Products

 • Modified the default graceful shutdown time for CoreDNS and the container memory limit in the CoreDNS deployment.

 • Updated metric names.
-If your monitoring system depends on CoreDNS metrics, make sure to modify them.
+If your monitoring system depends on CoreDNS metrics, make the necessary changes.
 For more information, see Metric Changes.

-• Removed compatibility for the deprecated Upstream plugin.
-If the Corefile configuration item contains the Upstream plugin, the Upstream plugin is safely and automatically deleted during the upgrade.
+• Removed compatibility for the deprecated Upstream plug-in.
+If your Corefile configuration contains the Upstream plug-in, it is safely and automatically deleted during the upgrade.

-If you previously modified the DNS configuration file /etc/resolv.conf on an ECS instance, upgrading or rebuilding a CoreDNS pod causes it to use the modified /etc/resolv.conf file.
-Before you upgrade, make sure that all DNS servers in the configuration are working properly.
+If you previously modified the /etc/resolv.conf DNS configuration file on an ECS instance, upgrading or recreating a CoreDNS pod causes it to use the modified /etc/resolv.conf file.
+Before you upgrade, make sure that all DNS servers in the configuration are working correctly.

 1.6.7.edge (Discontinued)